 Fine Arts Museum in Ho Chi Minh City.
-Photo by Christian Berg.
+All photos by Christian Berg.

-10 a.m.: Start your sightseeing with a walking tour of District 1.
-The Notre Dame Cathedral is at its best in the early morning, and right across the street is the old Saigon Post Office, a worth-while stop with photogenic tiled floors and ancient phone booths.
-Cut a path through the park on your way to the Reunification Palace to see how young Vietnamese enjoy their downtime.
-After scoping out the Reunification Palace, let your legs carry you back toward Dong Khoi st., the city's main shopping throughfare, toward the Saigon Opera House.
+A few steps away, the Notre Dame Cathedral is at its best in the early morning, and right across the street is the Saigon Central Post Office, a worthwhile stop with photogenic tiled floors and old-timey phone booths.
+Afterwards, let your legs carry you along Đồng Khởi st., the city's main shopping thoroughfare, toward the Saigon Opera House.

-2 p.m.: Nguyen Hue is one of the few pedestrian streets in Ho Chi Minh City.
-Spend a few hours of your afternoon strolling this broad throughfare, and stop in at Apartment 42 to check out the eclectic assortment of cafes, boutiques, and shops that have sprung up in this former residential block.
-Afterward, you might like to do a mini-shopping spree at Takashimaya, wander the stalls of Ben Thanh Market, or cool off with a coffee at L'Usine.
+Nguyễn Huệ is one of the only pedestrian streets in Ho Chi Minh City.
+Stop by Apartment 42 to check out the eclectic assortment of cafes, boutiques, and shops that have sprung up in this former residential block.
+Afterwards, you might like a mini-shopping spree along Đồng Khởi St., or a cold coffee at L'Usine.

 TIP: Ho Chi Minh City is awash spas and wellness centres, with options to fit every budget.
-If you're looking to de-stress for less, book a Vietnamese foot or body massage at Miu Miu.
+If you're looking to de-stress for less, finish your day with a Vietnamese foot or body massage.

-1 p.m.: Ho Chi Minh City boasts an incredibly colourful history.
-Spend an afternoon checking out some of the better museums within the city centre.
-The War Remnants Museum is chock-full of exhibits and photos that will give you deeper insight into the American War.
+Ho Chi Minh City boasts an incredibly colourful history.
+Spend an afternoon checking out the War Remnants Museum, which is chock-full of exhibits and photos that will give you deeper insight into the American War.
 For art lovers, the Fine Arts Museum is a graceful old mansion with a wealth of gorgeous pieces.
-And for those who just want something different, FITO Museum consistently earns rave reviews for its unusual portrayal of traditional medicine in Vietnam.
+And for those who want something different, FITO Museum earns rave reviews for its traditional medicine exhibits.